 On March 20, 2013, the Board approved the payment of a cash dividend on April 16, 2013 in the amount of \$0.05 per share of the Company's outstanding common stock and class A common stock held by shareholders of record as of the close of business on April 2, 2013.
-However, the decision of whether to declare any future cash dividend, including the amount of any such dividend and the establishment of record and payment dates, will be determined, in each quarter, by the Board of Directors, in its sole discretion.

-On March 20, 2013, the Board approved a share repurchase program under which the Company may purchase up to \$50 million of its outstanding common shares from time to time, depending on market conditions, share price and other factors.
-The authorization expires on January 31, 2016, and the Company may purchase shares of its common stock through open market purchases, block trades or otherwise.
+On March 20, 2013, the Board approved a share repurchase program under which the Company may purchase up to \$50.0 million of its outstanding common stock from time to time, depending on market conditions, share price and other factors.
+This authorization expires on January 31, 2016, and the Company may purchase shares of its common stock through open market purchases, block trades or otherwise.
 The shares will be purchased primarily to mitigate the dilutive impact of equity grants during the course of the next few years.
-Therefore, the Company does not expect the share repurchase program to have a significant impact on the weighted average of shares outstanding for fiscal 2014.
-Coincident with its approval of the share repurchase program on March 20, 2013, the Board rescinded a previous share repurchase program authorized in April 2008, under which the Company had repurchased a total of 937,360 shares of common stock in the open market during the first and second quarters of fiscal 2009 at a total cost of approximately \$19.5 million or \$20.79 average per share.
-During the twelve months ended January 31, 2013, the Company did not repurchase shares of Common Stock under this program.
+Therefore, the Company does not expect the share repurchase program to have a significant impact on the weighted average of shares outstanding.
+During the twelve months ended January 31, 2014, the Company repurchased a total of 272,533 shares of its common stock at a total cost of approximately \$10.5 million, or an average of \$38.48 per share.

-An aggregate of 43,242 shares were repurchased during the twelve months ended January 31, 2013 as a result of the surrender of shares in connection with the vesting of certain restricted stock awards and stock options.
-At the election of an employee, upon the vesting of a stock award or the exercise of a stock option, shares having an aggregate value on the vesting of the award or the exercise date of the option, as the case may be, equal to the employee's withholding tax obligation may be surrendered to the Company by netting them from the vested shares issued.
-Similarly, shares having an aggregate value equal to the exercise price of an option may be tendered to the Company in payment of the option exercise price and netted from the shares issued upon the option exercise.
+An aggregate of 38,237 shares were repurchased during the twelve months ended January 31, 2014 as a result of the surrender of shares of common stock in connection with the vesting of certain restricted stock awards and stock options.
+At the election of an employee, upon the vesting of a stock award or the exercise of a stock option, shares of common stock having an aggregate value on the vesting of the award or the exercise date of the option, as the case may be, equal to the employee's withholding tax obligation may be surrendered to the Company by netting them from the vested shares issued.
+Similarly, shares having an aggregate value equal to the exercise price of an option may be tendered to the Company in payment of the option exercise price and netted from the shares of common stock issued upon the option exercise.

-The following table summarizes information about the Company's purchases of shares of its common stock in the fourth quarter of fiscal 2013.
+The following table summarizes information about the Company's purchases of shares of its common stock in the fourth quarter of fiscal 2014.